Nick Foles

 Nicholas Edward Foles (born January 20, 1989) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons.
 A member of six teams, he achieved his greatest success with the Philadelphia Eagles, leading them to the franchise's first Super Bowl title.

 Foles played college football for the Arizona Wildcats and was selected by the Eagles in the third round of the 2012 NFL draft.
 He had a breakout season in 2013 when he set the NFL season record for the best touchdown–interception ratio and led the Eagles to a division title, earning him Pro Bowl honors.
-Unable to duplicate his success the following year, Foles was traded to the St. Louis Rams, where he struggled during his one season.
-He spent his next season as a backup with the Kansas City Chiefs.
+Foles was traded to the St. Louis Rams after being unable to duplicate his success the following year and struggled during his one season.
+He spent the 2016 season as a backup with the Kansas City Chiefs.

 Foles returned to the Eagles in 2017 as Carson Wentz's backup, but was promoted to starter when Wentz was injured near the end of the season.
 He led the Eagles throughout their playoff run, which culminated with a victory in Super Bowl LII and him earning the game's MVP award.
-Initially returning to his backup role for 2018, Foles guided Philadelphia on another postseason run after Wentz was again lost to injury.
+Initially returning to his backup role in 2018, Foles guided Philadelphia on another postseason run after Wentz was again lost to injury.
 Foles opted out of his contract with the Eagles to join the Jacksonville Jaguars in 2019, but suffered an injury during the season opener that caused him to miss most of the year.
 He played his last three seasons as a backup and starter with the Chicago Bears and Indianapolis Colts.

 Early life

 Foles was born and raised in Austin, Texas, the son of restaurateurs Larry and Melissa Foles.
-He graduated in 2007 from Westlake High School.
+He graduated from Westlake High School in 2007.

 A two-year starter for the football team, Foles threw for 5,658 yards and 56 touchdowns, breaking most school records previously held by Foles' future NFL opponent, Drew Brees.

 Foles also excelled at basketball, where he started three years, twice received team MVP honors, and was recruited by Georgetown, Baylor, and Texas.
-He also played high school football with Justin Tucker, former kicker for the Baltimore Ravens, and Kyle Adams, a former tight end for the Tampa Bay Buccaneers and Chicago Bears.
+Foles also played high school football with Justin Tucker, a former kicker for the Baltimore Ravens, and Kyle Adams, a former tight end for the Tampa Bay Buccaneers and Chicago Bears.

 Foles originally committed to Arizona State, but later decided to attend Michigan State.
 He ultimately transferred to the University of Arizona.